Sign in Create account

 Cut yarn and weave in ends.

-Upper trim in white yarn, working in the round again:
+Working in the round again:

-Round 1: Join yarn to middle stitch at the back and ch 1, sc in the same stitch and then sc evenly around the top of the slipper sock and join with a sl. st. to your first sc.
+Round 1: Join yarn to middle stitch at the back and ch1, sc in the same stitch and then sc evenly around the top of the slipper sock and join with a sl. st. to your first sc.
 (There should be 1 stitch per row down each side.)

 Round 2: ch1, sc2tog, sc2tog, then sc around the rest of the stitches again until you reach the last 4 stitches, then sc2tog, sc2tog and slip stitch to join.
 (The decreases at the back of the heel help keep the slipper on your foot.)